‘Don’t sit on the furniture’

 “All the scenes with the animated chair are so much fun.
 The effects are excellent for what they need to be, and the film looks like it cost more than it probably did […] There are a couple of really nice gore gags, and despite the multitude of flaws, it was eminently watchable.”
 The Scariest Things

-Killer Sofa will be released on DVD and Digital by High Octane Pictures on October 1st, 2019.
+Killer Sofa was unleashed on DVD and Digital by High Octane Pictures on October 1st, 2019.

 Cast and characters: